Jameel Warney

-Jameel Marcus Warney (born January 31, 1994) is an American professional basketball player for the Seoul SK Knights of the Korean Basketball League.
+Jameel Marcus Warney (born January 31, 1994) is an American professional basketball player for the Seoul SK Knights of the Korean Basketball League (KBL).
 He played college basketball for the Stony Brook Seawolves, leading the team to its first ever appearance in the NCAA Tournament and graduating as the school's all-time leader in several career categories.

 After going undrafted, Warney became the first Stony Brook player to reach the NBA when he made his debut with the Dallas Mavericks on March 11, 2018.
-Warney continued to play in the G League and was traded to the Westchester Knicks in 2019 before moving his career overseas and signing with the Seoul SK Knights of the Korean Basketball League later that year.
-In Warney's first season in Korea, he was named the KBL's Foreign MVP.
-He won MVP again in 2022.
+Warney continued to play in the G League and was traded to the Westchester Knicks in 2019.

+Warney moved his career overseas and signed with the Seoul SK Knights of the Korean Basketball League (KBL) before the 2019–20 season.
+He is the only player to be named the KBL's Foreign MVP four times.
+Warney led the Knights to a regular season title and KBL Finals championship in 2022.